kartik-v/bootstrap-fileinput/README.md

 #### showCancel
 _boolean_ whether to display the file upload cancel button.
 Defaults to `true`.
 This will be only enabled and displayed when an AJAX upload is in process.

-#### autoFitCaption
-_boolean_ whether to automatically size the file caption text to fit the container for long file names overflowing the container.
-Defaults to `true`.
-When set to true, the caption text will be dynamically sized.
-Shrunk file names will be appended with ellipsis, and the complete filename will be displayed as a title on hover.

 #### captionClass
 _string_ any additional CSS class to append to the caption container.